-Meeting Day and Time: Meeting Format: Meeting Location: April 13, 2024, at 12:00 p.m.
-In-person 151 Perviz Avenue, Opa-locka
+Meeting Day and Time: April 13, 2024, at 12:00 p.m.

+Meeting Location: 151 Perviz Avenue, Opa-locka

 The City of Opa-locka hosted the Menafest event, a vibrant celebration of the city's rich history and culture that actively engaged the community.
 This event provided an opportunity for meaningful discussions about creating safer streets for pedestrians and cyclists, while introducing the Vision Zero concept to local residents.
 In addition, the event helped promote the upcoming Community Workshop and Bike Ride scheduled for May 2, 2024, encouraging further participation and engagement in these important initiatives.